Madison County Commission denies extra voter list publishing against wishes of Black community

 “(The issue) should be taken seriously,” Smothers said.
 “It’s nothing to brush under copy and say ‘Well, it’ll pass.’
 No. This election will be very crucial to us, to all of us.”

 The publication will go forward in time for the May primary election as it turns out, Edwards said, after reluctantly reverting to using her own district budget to fund the necessary $7,500.
-The other half of the money will come from United Women of Color.
+The other half of the money will be reimbursed by the state, Commissioner Edwards said.